 Who is Vanguard?

 Vanguard is the investment manager for MOST 529 and is one of the world's largest investment management firms.
-The company is committed to providing a low-cost, wide-ranging choice of investments, including index portfolios, to help MOST 529 account owners save for higher education.
+The company is committed to providing a low-cost, wide-ranging choice of investments, including index portfolios, to help MOST 529 account owners save for education.